vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 :information_source: **Note:**

 `MainWindow.fxml` contains a **tabPanel** which switches between 4 panels depending on the command given by the user.
-- Default panel which shows upon starting the application is `StartPanel.fxml`.
+- Panel which shows upon _starting the application_ is `StartPanel.fxml`.
-- Panel which shows upon selecting a deck is `EntryListPanel.fxml`.
+- Panel which shows upon _selecting a deck_ is `EntryListPanel.fxml`.
-- Panel which shows upon starting a quiz game is `QuizPanel.fxml`.
+- Panel which shows upon _starting a quiz game_ is `QuizPanel.fxml`.
-- Panel which shows upon giving `stats` command is `StatisticsPanel.fxml`.
+- Panel which shows upon _giving stats command_ is `StatisticsPanel.fxml`.

 ### 3.4 Logic component

+The `Logic` component is the bridge between the `UI` and `Model` components.
+It is in charge of deciding what to do with the user input received from the `UI`.
+This component consists of **commands** and the **parser**.
+The structure diagram of the `Logic` component is shown below.

 ![Structure of the Logic Component](images/LogicClassDiagram.png)
 <p align="center"> Figure 5.
 Logic component class relationship diagram